-In Senegal, there is a real need for agricultural work opportunities that appeal to youth and that empower women while promoting sustainable agriculture for years to come.
+In Senegal, there is a need for agricultural work that appeals to youth and empowers women while promoting sustainable agriculture.
 Given the need to educate the next generation of farmers and gardeners, Volunteers and their community partners work with youth through schools and clubs to promote youth positive development and women’s empowerment while learning agricultural skills and growing gardens.
-Volunteers place a special emphasis on working with women to increase their productivity through increased access to extension services and other productive resources necessary for agriculture.
+Volunteers place emphasis on working with women to increase their productivity through increased access to extension services and other productive resources necessary for agriculture.

-The goal of Peace Corps Senegal’s Agriculture project is for Senegalese communities to improve their food security.
-Through the efforts of Volunteers and their partners, communities achieve this goal by working toward two broad objectives:
+The goal of Peace Corps Senegal’s Agriculture project is for Senegalese communities to improve their food security and nutrition.
+Through the efforts of Volunteers and their partners, communities achieve this goal by working towards two objectives:

-To tackle food insecurity, rural and urban Agriculture Volunteers are trained to work on six key focus areas:
+To tackle food insecurity, Urban Agriculture Extension Agents are trained to work on:

-• Developing partnership with farmer associations, NGOs, and other institutions at the local level to support and improve farming practices
+- Developing partnerships with farmer associations, NGOs and other institutions at the local level to support and improve farming practices

-• Building a partnership with pilot and master farmers.
+- Building a partnership with pilot and master farmers.
 Peace Corps has found that the best agriculture extension agent is the smallholder farmer.
-Volunteers work with a growing cadre of pilot and master farmers who are prepared to commit to sharing their expertise with other growers through trainings and demonstrations.
+Volunteers work with a cadre of pilot and master farmers who are prepared to commit to sharing their expertise with other growers through various means.

-As an Urban Agriculture Volunteer in Senegal, you will provide a valuable service to your community in their quest for increased food production, by promoting the transfer of appropriate skills and technologies through teaching growers one-on-one or in groups, through side by side demonstrations implemented with other farmers, and with clubs and other youth groups.
+As an Urban Agriculture Extension Agent in Senegal, you will provide a valuable service to your community in their quest for increased food production by promoting the transfer of appropriate skills and technologies through one-on-one field based instruction of farmers or other groups such as youth clubs and group trainings through side by side demonstrations implemented with other farmers.

 • Bachelor of Arts/Bachelor of Science degree in any field